dober-man/GoodWAFSec/module3/lab1/lab1.rst

 .. image:: images/image1_3_1.png

-11. Click the Block Check box at the top of to select all then click it again to clear Block from all entries.
+11. Click the **Block** Check box at the top of to select all then click it again to clear Block from all entries.
 Then click Change

 .. image:: images/image2_3_1.png

-12. Under Policy Building Settings click on the carrot next to Attack Signatures to expand the Attack Signatures options
+12. Under Policy Building Settings  expand the Attack Signatures options

 .. image:: images/image3_3_1.png